RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	server	receiving	the	data	would	be	a	client where	data	in	use	becomes	the	appropriate	stage;	it	is	no	longer	data	in transit	once	it	reaches	its	destination.

-### Question # 9 - Which	of	the	following	types	of	solutions	is	often	used	for	regulatorycompliance	reporting?
+### Question # 9 - Which	of	the	following	types	of	solutions	is	often	used	for	regulatory compliance	reporting?
 A.	SIEM
 B.	DLP
 C.	IRM
 D.	IDS
 Answer: A.

 A	security	information	and	event	management	(SIEM)	solution	is used	to	collect,	aggregate,	and	process	event	data	throughout	an application	or	even	an	entire	infrastructure.
 It	is	often	used	to	produce auditing	and	compliance	reports	based	on	the	data	that	is	collected	and aggregated,	and	most	SIEM	solutions	have	very	robust	reporting, alerting,	and	dashboard	capabilities.

 B	is	incorrect	because	a	data	loss	prevention	(DLP)	solution	is	used	to protect	sensitive	information	and	how	it	is	processed,	handled,	and disseminated.
 It	is	not	used	for	reporting.